DeloxyAdeola/BMW-sales-project-/README.md

 Min Sales = 30,000
 More Manual cars were sold compare to automatic, Manual vehicle sold = 25, 154  Automatic Vehicles 24,846 cell fomatted rules were applied.
-Most cars were sold im the asia region. followed by middle east, then north america and
+Most cars were sold im the asia region. followed by middle east, then north america , europe and Afirca as the least.
+The cells were conditonally formatted with different colours to distinguih thier peculiarity.